 There are options to lower the monthly premium:

 - Choose a shorter pay-out period, like two or five years

 - Choose a longer deductible excess period

-- Join a collective AOV through your interest group for self-employed professionals
+- Join a collective AOV through your industry organisation or your interest group for self-employed professionals

 Safety net insurance